-Jess Gutierrez, Chief Financial Officer
+James Ptak, Chief Financial Officer

 Stephanie “rejoined” HomeFirst in August 2016 having formerly served twice as a development/events consultant.
 She has two decades of NPO experience Silicon Valley, first as Director of Healing Heart Programs at the Centre for Living with Dying.
 At the Centre Stephanie stepped into the role of Director of Development.
 She attributes much of her success in this area to her involvement in the Association of Fundraising Professions Silicon Valley Chapter (AFP SVC).
 Through this invaluable professional association, Stephanie has gained a broad range of experience, training and skills to executive management positions at Diabetes Society of Santa Clara Valley, Kara, Alum Rock Counseling Center and Parents Helping Parents.
 She also served as Executive Director and Ex Officio Board Member for the Pacific Art League in Palo Alto.
 The first half of her career was in the commercial sector where she worked for technology firms such as ROLM, DataCard and MCI, Citicorp.
 Senior positions in National Accounts sales management provided a strong foundation for the unique needs of the public benefit sector.

-Rene D. Ramirez, chief operations officer
+Rene D. Ramirez, Chief Operating Officer

 Rene joined HomeFirst in May 2015 and oversees HomeFirst's client programs and IT services.
 He has spent nearly 20 years supporting youth, families, and communities in Santa Clara County.
 Rene began his career with the City of San Jose's Parks, Recreation, and Neighborhood Services division.
 He spent 11 years with the Silicon Valley Education Foundation, where he helped SVEF grow from serving one school district with a $100K budget to serving all of Silicon Valley with an $8M budget at its peak.
 In his final position as Vice President, he was responsible for building and launching programs, as well as directing the agency's IT, HR, finance, and operations departments.
 Most recently, Rene served as the Director of Programs for the Alum Rock Counseling Center, where he led the development and implementation of the agency's 12 programs at two office sites and more than 50 schools.
 Rene holds a BA in Psychology from San Jose State University and is bilingual/bicultural (Spanish).

-Mark Donnelly, Vice Chair, Treasurer, Finance Committee Chair, Affiliation: Apple Inc., retired
+Mark Donnelly, Chair, Affiliation: Apple Inc., Retired

-Tom Waldrop, Secretary, Governance Committee Chair, Affiliation: Intel Corporation, retired
+Tom Waldrop, Secretary, Affiliation: Inter Corporation, Retired

 James Cape, Affiliation: Matrix Solutions